ohld/igbot/README.md

 ___
 As you may know, Instagram closed it's API in summer 2016.
 This Python module can do the same thing without any effort.

-If you have any ideas, please, leave them in [issues section](https://github.com/ohld/instabot/issues).
+If you have any ideas, please, leave them in [issues section](https://github.com/ohld/instabot/issues) or in our [telegram chat](https://t.me/joinchat/AAAAAAuPofDcEgHBSysAGg).

 *Your Contribution and Support through Stars will be highly appreciated.*